 Although testing may seem time-consuming and disruptive, setting a regular schedule should make it a lot more manageable.
 Determining what can be tested simultaneously, picking low traffic times and staggering systems should make this process less tedious and more efficient.

-So rather than blocking off an entire day or days to do it all at once, you can devote a minimal of time over the course of a few days and get the same effect.
+So rather than blocking off an entire day or days to do it all at once, you can devote a minimum of time over the course of a few days and get the same effect.
+Of course, consulting with experts is always a good idea, and they can tell you which course of action will work best for your organization.

 VPN Monitoring tools